EN

 Psychiatry and psychotherapy:

-Full covered up to 20 visits/year.
+Fully covered up to 30 sessions.

 Bupa